 Differential diagnosis of bronchioloalveolar carcinoma with similar histological findings but much more favorable prognosis includes:

 - Atypical adenomatous hyperplasia

 Immunophenotyping is helpful in differentiation.

-Early chemotherapy trials with paclitaxel in advanced bronchioloalveolar carcinoma showed a somewhat better outcome than another similar stage adenocarcinoma otherwise but poor nevertheless.
-Hirsch et al. demonstrated that these tumors do have a high expression of EGFR mutation, opening up a potential early therapeutic target.
+Early chemotherapy trials with paclitaxel in advanced bronchioloalveolar carcinoma showed a somewhat better outcome than another similar stage adenocarcinoma but were poor nevertheless.
+Hirsch et al. demonstrated that these tumors have a high expression of EGFR mutation, opening up a potential early therapeutic target.
 Two large trials (SWOG and MSKCC- VANDERBILT) demonstrated a robust response to erlotinib and gefitinib, as frontlines of therapy more often in bronchioloalveolar carcinoma patients.

 Finally, like other variants of adenocarcinoma, the treatment of locally advanced or metastatic adenocarcinoma with lepidic growth has also been positively impacted by the advent of immunotherapy in general, and PD1-L1 inhibitors to be specific.

 - Stage IIB

 - M1a designates metastasis within the thoracic cavity.